How to Survive a Mass Shooting

 The book, Left of Bang: How the Marine Corps’ Combat Hunter Program Can Save Your Life, discusses how establishing a baseline can help you to identify a threat.
 (I can’t recommend this book strongly enough.)

-A baseline is a “normal” for your immediate environment.
+A baseline is “normal” for your immediate environment.
 Once you have a baseline for behavior in a specific environment, then it’s easier to spot anomalies.
 According to Left of Bang, it’s the anomalies that should put you on high alert.
 “Anomalies are things that either do not happen and should or that do happen and shouldn’t.”

 The earlier you’re aware that something is going down, the better your chances are of survival.